moul/doc.cloud.online.net/www/documentation/docs_public/contents/applications/owncloud.md

 ---
-title: Owncloud with Cloud Storage
+title: Owncloud with Object Storage
 template: article.jade
 position: 2
 ---

-This page shows you how to spawn an Owncloud application with Cloud Storage.
+This page shows you how to spawn an Owncloud application with Object Storage.

 > <strong>Requirements</strong>
 >